Through a lifetime of potluck dinners I’ve found that most folks fall into warring camps when it comes to pasta salad (and potato salad):

 SERVE & EAT:

 When first prepared, the dish is hot so I call it Pasta Primavera.
 Once chilled, it’s Summer Salad.
-Although the ingredients are identical, the two dishes take on very different characters due to the way temperature affects flavors and the resulting texture.
+Although the ingredients are identical, the two dishes take on very different characters due to the way temperature affects flavors and the texture.

 This is really a one-dish meal but you can also serve it with crackers, especially when served chilled as Summer Salad.